bkazemi/shakar/docs/shakar-design-notes.md

 - **Style -- `over[...]` vs `bind`:** prefer `over[...]` when you have more than one binder.
 Do not use both `over[...]` and `bind` in the same head.
 - **Style -- Guard heads with paren-light calls:** discouraged; the formatter may auto-paren such heads (see §7).
 - **Tokenization -- ``!in``:** write as a single token with no internal space: `a !in b` (not `a ! in b`).
 Parser treats `! in` as unary `!` then `in`.
+- **Tokenization -- selector interpolation braces:** Inside a backtick selector literal, `{` begins interpolation; the interpolation region is parsed as a normal expression with balanced-brace counting; braces contained in string or character literals or comments do not affect the balance.
+The selector literal ends at the next backtick after the selector grammar completes.
+Comments are not permitted inside selector bodies.
+There are no escape sequences in selector bodies.
 - **Style -- Comparison comma-chains with `or`:** When a comma-chain switches to `or`, prefer either repeating `, or` for each subsequent leg (e.g., `a > 10, or == 0, or == 1`) or grouping the `or` cluster in parentheses (e.g., `a > 10, or (== 0, == 1)`).
 This improves readability; semantics are unchanged (joiner is sticky; a comparator is required after `or` to remain in the chain).
 - **Flag free `.`**: bare `.` outside an active binder/anchor is an error.
 - **Auto-paren guard heads with `:`**: when a guard head contains `:`, the formatter inserts parentheses; style check warns if missing.